MetaMask/onchain-svg-nft-tickets/README.md

 npm run build
 ```

-Run a local instance of Truffle and Ganache to generate accounts, and private keys for use in testing our Web3 app.
+Run a local instance of Truffle and Ganache to generate accounts, and private keys for us to test our dApp.

-Let's open a separate terminal and run:
+Run the following command:

 ```bash
 npm run local